 Abstract.
 Double electron-electron resonance (DEER) spectroscopy measures the distribution of distances between two electron spins in the nanometer range, often on doubly spin-labeled proteins, via the modulation of a refocused spin echo by the dipolar interaction between the spins.
 DEER is commonly conducted under conditions where the polarization of the spins is small.
-Here, we examine the DEER signal under conditions of high spin polarization, thermally obtainable at low temperatures and high magnetic fields, and show that the signal acquires a polarization-dependent out-of-phase component, both for the intra- and the inter-molecular contribution.
+Here, we examine the DEER signal under conditions of high spin polarization, thermally obtainable at low temperatures and high magnetic fields, and show that the signal acquires a polarization-dependent out-of-phase component both for the intramolecular and intermolecular contributions.
 For the latter, this corresponds to a phase shift of the spin echo that is linear in the pump pulse position.
-We derive a compact analytical form of this phase shift and show experimental measurements using monoradical and biradical nitroxides at several fields and temperatures.
-The effect highlights a novel aspect of the fundamental spin physics underlying DEER spectroscopy.
+We derive a compact analytical form of this phase shift and show experimental measurements using

-10 1 Introduction
+1 Introduction

-Double Electron-Electron Resonance (DEER) spectroscopy is a pulse Electron Paramagnetic Resonance (EPR) technique utilized for determining distances between spin centers on a nanometer scale (Milov et al., 1981; Larsen and Singel, 1993; Milov and Tsvetkov, 1997).
+Double electron-electron resonance (DEER) spectroscopy is a pulse electron paramagnetic resonance (EPR) technique utilized for determining distances between spin centers on a nanometer scale (Milov et al., 1981; Larsen and Singel, 1993; Milov and Tsvetkov, 1997).
 The technique has seen use with studies of organic polymers but is most commonly used for structural studies in large biomolecules, such as proteins and nucleic acids (Schiemann and Prisner, 2007; Tavenor et al., 2014; Duss et al., 2014; Manglik et al., 2015; Verhalen et al., 2017; Barth et al., 2018; Dastvan et al., 2019; Evans et al., 2020; Born et al., 2021).
 DEER resolves the full distribution of distances in an ensemble of proteins, making it possible to directly quantify protein conformational ensembles (Larsen and Singel, 1993; Jeschke and Polyhach, 2007; Jeschke, 2012).